pindell-matt/example-blog/README.md

 At first glance, it appears as a simple, portable, rudimentary typewriter - but, instead of printing out letters, the machine encrypts messages on a per-character basis to provide secure communications.
 A user would type their message in their native tongue and, as they depressed a given key, a different character on a key-map before them would light up, letting them know the matching encoded character.

-This structure is a basic substitution cipher, nothing new to the world of cryptology.
-But, what differentiated the Enigma Machine was that with each key-press, one of the 7 (or more) rotors housed within the machine would turn - creating an ever shifting substitution cipher that was notoriously hard to crack.
+This structure is a basic substitution cipher, nothing new to the world of cryptology - but, what differentiated the Enigma Machine was that with each key-press, one of the 7 (or more) rotors housed within the machine would turn - creating an ever shifting substitution cipher that was notoriously hard to crack.

-The museum featured a fully-functioning Enigma Machine

-actively encouraged patrons to encrypt their own messages.
+The museum featured a fully-functioning Enigma Machine and actively encouraged patrons to encrypt their own messages, and I was tasked to reset the plugboard (an element of the machine that controlled the default encryption settings).

-Recently, it’s moved up the pop-culture food chain

-Primarily in reference to Alan Turing and his contributions to
+Recently, the Enigma Machine has moved up the pop-culture food chain - rising in tandem with Alan Turing, due to his contributions in the Allies efforts in cracking

+Rarely featured are the efforts of the team that made the initial breakthrough

 No one country or team broke the Enigma, rather, it was the concerted efforts of many individuals